corbin-poteet/ZeroEditorTools/README.md

 - **Landscape mode:** Imports SWBF terrain as `ALandscape` with heightmap conversion, layered material (LandscapeLayerBlend), painted weightmaps, and per-layer `ULandscapeLayerInfoObject` assets
 - **StaticMesh mode:** Imports terrain as a `UStaticMesh` using the FMeshDescription pipeline
-- Import mode configurable per-project in Project Settings
+- Import mode configurable in Editor Settings

 ### World Layout